nursingappteam/SmartInventory-backend/README.md

 The home page presents the user with a poll where they can choose an option, then the page presents the results in a chart.
 The admin page displays the log of past choices and allows the user to clear it by supplying their admin key (you can set this up by following the __Next steps__). 🔒

-## Setting up your admin key

-The site __Admin__ page allows the user to clear the database of votes–but only if a valid key is provided.
-This is a simplified example of auth that checks if the user entered key matches the one in the `.env`.

-To set your app up to allow clearing the history:

-* In your `.env` file, find the variable named `ADMIN_KEY` and give it a text string as a value.
-* With the __Admin__ page open in the preview, enter the same value and hit the __Clear log history__ button–this time it should allow you to clear the history.

-See the `reset` endpoint in `server.js` to learn how this works.

 ## What's in this project?

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.